junh1024/junh1024-Documents/Audio/Surround/Home Theater Audio Formats Myths.md

 ### I can QC my Atmos mix on a PC
 FALSE.
 As of 2020, there are no THD/EC3 Atmos decoders for PC.
 You must use a AVR.
 The situation may change in the future.
 If you have DTS-X or Auro-3D suites, those may include a decoder.

+### There is no way to avoid undesirable downmix behavior
+FALSE.
+You can:
+1. Adapt your mixing strategy (works across all DAWs)
+2. Use zone masking (might be Pro Tools only)
+3. Bind a separate 5.1 mix or render, to the Atmos stream (THD only)

 ### I can use ADM from 3D OBA suite(s) with Dolby encoders
 FALSE.
 Although this is the ideal situation, and the Dolby Atmos Conversion Tool can convert between DAMF and ADM formats, Dolby tools currently only accept ADM WAV files made by Dolby tools.
 This is due to cubular vs spherical coordinates, among other possible differences.
 So if you use other OBA suites such as [VISR](http://www.s3a-spatialaudio.org/plugins) or [EBU EAR](https://ear-production-suite.ebu.io/) suites and want to deliver for Dolby codecs, you're in for a bad time(tm).
 Unless you mix in CBA (which is what many people are doing anyway, including myself).